- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 - 10 Sui Dynasty 581 – 618

 - 11 Tang Dynasty 618 – 907

 - 12 Five Dynasties 907－960 & Ten Kingdoms 902 – 979

 - 19 A Brief Chinese Chronology

 As an ancient oriental country, China has a long history that steps across over 5,000 years.
 Have you wondered exactly how many dynasties are included in this 5,000 years long timeline?

 When learning the Chinese language, the history of China is a subject that closely connects to the development of Chinese characters and their pronunciation.
-Also, splendid and colourful traditional Chinese folk’s customs were formed as time being when different minority groups and Han people integrated gradually.
+Also, splendid and colorful traditional Chinese folk customs were formed when different minority groups and Han people integrated gradually.
 All of these elements are essential to facilitate your study of Chinese Mandarin.
-The Chinese culture and history carried behind the language are always useful for a language learner to know more about the language itself.
+The Chinese culture and history carried behind the language are always useful for a language learner to know more about it.

 Today, I’m going to briefly introduce the history of China, companying with a concise timeline and dynasties ranked in the order of time.